-I was in Northern Africa supervising the establishment of a camp that would be the base of operations for a multinational training exercise.
+I was in North Africa supervising the establishment of a camp that would be the base of operations for a multinational training exercise.
 I was in charge of logistics and support, and my buddy was in charge of security.
 The two of us worked directly for the person in charge of the camp.
 When we arrived, all that was on the ground was a handful of half constructed buildings, a fence, and a bunch of sand; and in two months we had constructed a fully functioning camp.
 Throughout those two months, I was exercising the audacity principle daily; deciding where things should go, what should be done.
 There were, inevitably, a couple of times that my audacity came up against the camp commander’s authority, when my boldness was met a clear and definite “No”.
-Those moments didn’t discourage me, however, because nine out of the ten things that I wanted to get done were done, and I was able to accept the “no.” Stonewall Jackson was intimately familiar of exercising audacity within limits: it was once said of him, “he would act boldly in harmony with the intent of the higher level commander” That ability to exercise audacity within the limits of authority is what will ensure your success.
+Those moments didn’t discourage me, however, because nine out of the ten things that I wanted to get done were done, and I was able to accept the “no.” That ability to exercise audacity within the limits of authority is what will ensure your success.

 So I challenge you today: do something bold.
 Be audacious.
 Whatever that is, I don’t know…that’s YOUR action.